This post contains affiliate links.

 How to Store and Reheat Belgian Waffles

 To store: These fluffy Belgian waffles can be made ahead of time and then refrigerated until ready to use.
-You should store them in an airtight container in the fridge.
-They’ll last up to 4 days.
+You should store them in an airtight container or ziploc in the fridge and they’ll last up to 4 days.

 Can You Freeze Belgian Waffles?